jdh8/wbridge5.book/we-open/openings.md

 Gambling 3NT
 ------------
 Gambling 3NT shows a 7+-card minor lead by AKQ with no stopper in the side suits.
-This is a pass-or-correct bid where the partner passes with 2 stopped suits.
+This is a pass-or-correct bid where responder passes with 2 stopped suits.

 <dl>